 Birth, marriage, and death certificates and court documents (divorce decrees, probated will, judgment, etc.) and copies of documents on file in the State Bureau of Conveyances must first be certified by the custodian of those records before they may be presented to the Lieutenant Governor for Certification or affixing an Apostille.
 The certified copy must display the ORIGINAL SIGNATURE (not a stamped signature) of the custodian of the record.
 CONTACT the Department of Health or the respective Court or the Bureau of Conveyances for any information on any fees charged for certified copies.
 Certified court records must contain the signature stamp of the court clerk along with the seal of the court.

 CERTIFIED COPIES of the documents must be forwarded to the Office of the Lieutenant Governor, together with an Application for Apostille or Certification.
-Send the documents and specify what country the documents are bound for, along with a check, money order, or cashier’s check for $ per document to the Office of the Lieutenant Governor, State Capitol, 5th Floor, Honolulu, Hawaii 96813.
-Also include an addressed and stamped envelope if you wish the document to be returned or for warded by mail or provide a local, toll free telephone number where you can be contacted when the documents are ready for pickup.
+Send the documents, specify what country the documents are bound for and for what purpose, along with a money order, or cashier’s check for $1.00 per document to the Office of the Lieutenant Governor, State Capitol, 5th Floor, Honolulu, Hawaii 96813.
+NO PERSONAL CHECKS WILL BE ACCEPTED.
+Also include an addressed and stamped envelope if you wish the document to be returned or forwarded by mail or provide a local, toll free telephone number where you can be contacted when the documents are ready for pickup.

-These documents must be acknowledged before a notary public then submitted to the State of Hawaii First Circuit Court (or the Circuit Court in which the Notary Public resides) for signature and commission verification.
+Acknowledgements by a notary public of the State of Hawaii must first be submitted to the State of Hawaii, Circuit Court in the circuit in which the Notary Public resides for signature and commission verification by the Court.

-3. Once the notary’s signature and commission have been verified, documents must be forwarded to the Office of the Lieutenant Governor, together with an Application for issuance of an Apostille or Certification.
-Send your documents and specify what country your documents are bound for, along with a check, money order, or cashier’s check for $1.00 PER DOCUMENT to the Office of the Lieutenant Governor, State Capitol, 5th Floor, Honolulu, Hawaii 96813.
+4. Once the notary’s signature and commission have been verified, documents must be forwarded to the Office of the Lieutenant Governor, together with an Application for issuance of an Apostille or Certification.
+Send your documents and specify what country your documents are bound for, along with a money order, or cashier’s check for $1.00 PER DOCUMENT to the Office of the Lieutenant Governor, State Capitol, 5th Floor, Honolulu, Hawaii 96813.
+NO PERSONAL CHECKS WILL BE ACCEPTED.
+Note: Please do not staple your payment to your document.
 Please include an addressed and stamped envelope if you wish the documents be returned or forwarded by mail, or provide a local, toll free telephone number where you can be contacted when the documents are ready for pickup.

-4. Please allow approximately one week for processing time.
+5. Please allow approximately 10 to 15 business days for processing time.

 If you have any questions, please contact the Office of the Lieutenant Governor at (808) 586-0255.